ku-plrg-classroom/docs/README.md

 ### Interactively Testing Your Implementation

 If you want to test your implementation interactively, you can use the `console` command in sbt.
-It will start a Scala REPL with the project.
+It will start a Scala REPL with the assignment implementation.
 You can use any variables and functions defined in `Implementation.scala`.

 ```
 sbt:...> console